 Toward the end of the 1970’s the loco’s equipment was becoming unreliable and it was decided to have it re-built by the original builders Andrew Barclay.
 The loco was fitted with 355h.p.
 Turbo charged Cummins NTA855 engine.
 Additionally it was fitted with continuous train air brakes to allow the driver of the locomotive to control the air braked coal wagons now becoming prevalent on the rail system.

-Locomotive 415 was initially preserved at the Rutland Railway Museum at nearby Oakham in Leicestershire.
-It was then purchased by volunteers at the Royal Deeside Railway where it was used to haul their BEMU (Battery Electric Multiple Unit), as the continuous air brakes were compatible with the unit.
+Following the closure of Castle Donington, Locomotive 415 was initially preserved at the Rutland Railway Museum at nearby Oakham in Leicestershire.
+In 2008, it was then purchased by volunteers at the Royal Deeside Railway where it was used to haul their BEMU (Battery Electric Multiple Unit), as the continuous air brakes were compatible with the unit.

 In August 2015 the locomotive was put up for sale and acquired with the purpose of standing in as the works locomotive at the Keith and Dufftown railway while the two stalwart shunter’s the 0-6-0 English Electric and the 0-4-0 Clayton had some heavy maintenance carried out.
 It will also act as a recovery locomotive for the unique class 140 Diesel Multiple Unit should it fail on the mainline it also being air braked.